• About UPF-BSM

 Curricular Professional Internships

-Students will be able to undergo guided internships at Assisted Reproduction Research Centres or Clinics in the European Union (Spain, Italy, Denmark, Portugal, Belgium and Sweden) or outside of the EU (Argentina and Brazil).
-These internships will be 4 months long.
-Depending on the clinic of choice, students will be able to focus on basic reproductive research, clinical reproduction, or clinical embryology.
+Students will be able to undergo mandatory international guided internships at Assisted Reproduction Research Centres or Clinics in the European Union (Spain, Italy, Denmark, Portugal and Sweden) or outside of the EU (Argentina and Brazil).
+These internships will be 375 hours long, meaning between two and four months.
+Depending on the assigned clinic, students will be able to focus on clinical reproduction, clinical embryology, business or genetics.
 For each practicum, the student will be under the supervision of a local tutor.

 Note on the Curriculum